Brad Pitt And Angelina Jolie’s Divorce Turns Even Nastier! She Reportedly Has Banned Him From Dating

 With Pitt reeling from the custody battle, Hollywood Life reports that he might be moving on to a former flame.
 During an appearance on New Year Spectacular, Sinitta jokingly claimed that Pitt called her shortly after the split.

 “He’s been calling and you know what I said?
 ‘Brad.
-Move on,” the singer shared.
+Move on,'” the singer shared.

 According to International Business Times, it might be a while before Pitt gets back in the dating game.
 Until the custody battle is over, Brad Pitt is reportedly keeping a low profile in order to increase his chances of winning joint custody.